What to do if you are the victim of tax identity theft

 - Provided personal information to someone posing as the IRS via phone calls, e-mails, text messages, or other unofficial correspondence‒the IRS only initiates correspondence through mail and does not phone taxpayers or obtain information from them by email

-- Contacting the IRS Identity Protection Specialized Unit (1.800.908.4490) to confirm information relating to the warning signs above and to freeze your IRS tax account.
+- Contacting the IRS Identity Protection Specialized Unit (1.800.908.4490) to confirm information relating to the warning signs above and to freeze their IRS tax account.

 - Contacting the three major credit bureaus (Experian, Equifax and TransUnion) and request a freeze to be placed on any new credit applications using their SSN or their spouse’s SSN.
 The freeze can be temporarily lifted by the taxpayer, as needed.
 For those taxpayers who do not want to freeze their credit files, they could sign up for a reputable ID-theft-monitoring service.

-- Contacting their financial institutions and close any accounts opened without taxpayer permission or that have been tampered with.
+- Contacting their financial institutions and close any accounts opened without taxpayer’s permission or that have been tampered with.

 - Checking Social Security Administration earnings statements annually to ensure earnings are reported correctly and benefits have not been paid to an unintended recipient.